baagaard-usgs/geomodelgrids/docs/cxx-api/serial-query.md

 ### query(const double* values, const double x, const double y, const double z)

-Query model for values at a point.
+Query model for values at a point using trilinear interpolation (interpolation along each model axis).

 * **values**[out] Array of values (must be preallocated).
 * **x**[in] X coordinate of of point in (in input CRS).